 BOTOX® Cosmetic & Dysport® In Braselton, Snellville & Loganville, GA

-At Georgia Dermatology Partners, PC in Braselton, Snellville, and Loganville, GA we offer two neuromodulators to address lines and wrinkles on the upper third of the face and certain other areas off label.
+At Georgia Dermatology Partners in Braselton, Snellville, and Loganville, GA we offer two neurotoxins to address lines and wrinkles on the upper third of the face and certain other areas off label.
 These are BOTOX® and Dysport®.
 Although these two products are very similar there are some differences.

 BOTOX® Cosmetic and Dysport® are prescription drugs called neurotoxins, that, when injected, temporarily paralyzes muscles.
 They are used to treat permanent furrows and deep wrinkles in the skin that are formed by the continual contraction of facial muscles.

 Back in the 1950s scientists discovered that when a miniscule amount of the botulinum toxin was injected into a muscle it temporarily stopped that muscle from contracting.
 BOTOX® was born out of that research.
 Its initial FDA approval was for the treatment of involuntary eyelid spasms.

 BOTOX®, Dysport®, and Xeomin® are all neurotoxins and they all work the same way.
 Certain wrinkles, known as dynamic wrinkles, form when repeated muscle contractions under the skin eventually begin to create wrinkles on the surface skin.
 This happens on the upper third of the face, the expressive area.
 When you make an expression, such as a frown, you can feel the muscles around your eyes, brows, and forehead engage.
 When a neurotoxin is injected into one of these muscles, it blocks the nerve messages sent from the muscle to the brain.
 Since the brain never receives a message to contract the muscle, it remains relaxed.
 Without the muscle contraction, the wrinkle on the surface skin doesn’t form.